 Calorimeters are a tool used in calorimetric testing (calorimetry), which measures heat, enthalpy or specific heat capacity for both chemical reactions and physical changes in a given system.

 For both the academic researcher and the industry professional, there are various types of calorimeters out there in the marketplace.

-Regardless of the intended application, how and why each type could (and should) be used is vitally important in the choice process and this article aims to shed some light on how different types of calorimeters operate, to help both researchers and industry purchasers make an informed choice.
+Regardless of the intended application, how and why each type could (and should) be used is vitally important in the choice process.
+This article aims to shed some light on how different types of calorimeters operate, to help both researchers and industry purchasers make an informed choice.

 Calorimeters - Applications and the Working Principle

 Adiabatic calorimeters have a few uses, but the most prevalent are when you want to measure the thermal runaway, thermal instability or the energy from reaction and decomposition processes.

 Essentially, the aim of an adiabatic calorimeter is to measure the enthalpy change in a system, whether it is during a crystallization, mixing, dilution or some other form energy changing process.
 These calorimeters give off no heat to their surroundings, instead work under zero heat exchange conditions i.e. adiabatic conditions.

 Because the measurement of the enthalpy in a system requires the consideration of both the kinetic and thermodynamic loss of heat measurements, adiabatic calorimeters are generally more robust than many other types and can be used for systems that are prone to explosions, i.e. Li-ion batteries.

 There are two common types of Adiabatic calorimeter- Accelerating Rate Calorimetry (ARC) and Adiabatic Pressure Dewar Calorimetry (ADC).
 ARCs are commonly used for measuring the decomposition of unstable materials.